scverse/scvi-tools/docs/user_guide/developer.rst

     .. tab:: Model

-        A model class is a user-facing object that contains the module as an attribute (i.e., ``self.module``).
+        A Model class inherits :class:`~scvi.model.base.BaseModelClass` and is the user-facing object for interacting with a module.
         The model has a `train` method that learns the parameters of the module, and also contains methods for users to retrieve information from the module, like the latent representation of cells in a VAE.
         Conventionally, the post-inference model methods should not store data into the AnnData object, but